34,314,130 (Jul 2018)

 Morocco is a parliamentary constitutional monarchy, where the King, Mohammed VI, is granted executive powers and is both the political leader, as well as ‘Defender of the Faith’.
 The monarch is responsible for appointing a Prime Minister following elections, who, in turn, counsels him on appointing members of the cabinet.

-Of a population of roughly 31 million, it is estimated that approximately 15% of the population continue to live in poverty.3 With a 0.1% estimate of affected peoples, Morocco has one of Africa’s lowest rates of HIV Aids.
-However, unemployment and illiteracy remain long-term challenges, with literacy at only 54% on average.
+Of a population of roughly 34 million, it is estimated that approximately 15% of the population continue to live in poverty.(4) With less than 0.1% estimate of affected peoples, Morocco has one of Africa’s lowest rates of HIV Aids.
+However, unemployment and illiteracy remain long-term challenges, with literacy at only 68% on average.

-Morocco also continues to battle widespread corruption in government, as well as the illicit drug trade of hashish, of which it is the world’s second largest producer.
+Morocco also continues to battle widespread corruption in government, as well as the illicit drug trade of cannabis, of which it is the world’s largest producer.

 Surveys conducted in 2008 show that approximately 7.6% of Morocco’s population have watched or watch SAT-7.

 The constitution allows for the freedom to practice one’s religion, and encourages religious tolerance.
-The distribution of non-Islamic texts and proselytising, however, is prohibited.
+The distribution of non-Islamic texts and proselytizing, however, is prohibited.

 99% of the current population is Sunni Muslim, with the remainder consisting of a significant Jewish minority, as well as Christians, although the latter are, for the most part, expatriates, and make up an estimated 25,000 altogether.